amplab/succinct/spark/README.md

 `SuccinctJsonRDD` provides support for JSON documents, and enables queries over a compressed, disributed JSON dataset.

+When an RDD of JSON strings is converted to a `SuccinctJsonRDD`, each document is assigned a unique `id` field.
+All documents are indexed by this `id` field, and enable the following operations:

+* The `get` operation returns a JSON document given its `id`.
+* `search` and `filter` operations yeild an RDD of ids corresponding to a search term or a field value, respectively.

 `SuccinctJsonRDD` can be used as follows:

 ```scala